'Kayak- more break ups than the Antarctic ice shelf and more comebacks than a homesick boomerang'.

 In March 2020 Kayak release LIVE 2019 in limited edition, available only through the music site Bandcamp and selected stores.
 The 2CD album, recorded during last year's tour, gets raving reviews.

 April 2020 Ton Scherpenzeel announces his recovery, and states that the band will start recording a new album soon, although it is not exactly clear when it is scheduled for release.
-As the whole world has come to a stand still due to COVID-19 and no concerts are planned anyway till the end of the year, the band can take their time and prepare their return to the stage.
+As the whole world has come to a stand still due to COVID-19 and no concerts are planned anyway till the end of the year, the band decided to take their time to work on a new studio album.